The Possibility of Green Construction Legislation

 And finally, it comes down to money.
 Green materials are produced on a smaller scale, and so are more expensive than more traditional construction options.
 In a down economy, cheaper is usually seen as the more attractive option, and it can be difficult to convince builders or consumers to pay more for something with long-term benefits.

-For lots more information on environmentally friendly construction, see the links on the next page.
+For lots more information on environmentally friendly construction, see the links below.